Part 1: Chapter 1

 “Uh…” I did not expect that question, “I like… Dolphins.”
 I started.

 “And I really like the ocean, but I don’t like going in it, I’m scared I’ll get eaten by a shark if I do.
-I don’t like cats, or spiders.”
+I don’t like cats, or spiders.
+Never saw the appeal of golf or skydiving.
+Who came up with idea to jump out of a plane and rely on a piece of fabric to save you from impending death, you know?
+Maybe it’s just because I’m scared of heights.”

 “I really like Italian food.
 Fettuccini Alfredo is my favourite, I could eat it like, everyday.
-I do not like cheesecake.”
+But like, not every day because you know…Carbs.
+Uh… I do not like cheesecake.”

-“I think it’s absolutely disgusting, and don’t understand why anyone would like it, it’s basically curdled milk with sugar.
+“I think it’s absolutely disgusting, and don’t understand why anyone likes it, it’s basically curdled milk with sugar.
 Ugh, and milk.
 I don’t know how people can drink it straight.”

 “Umm… Radio Gaga.”